Skip to main content

 Why Law Enforcement Driving Simulators Are Crucial for Training According to a Professional Officer and Trainer

 For more insight into the value of driver training, we consulted a veteran trainer.
 Jeff Eggleston was a police officer in the state of Ohio for 33 years.
-He worked for the Urbana Police Department, Marysville Police Department and for the last twelve years of his career, he trainged other officers in different driving techniques at Ohio Peace Officer Training Academy.
+He worked for the Urbana Police Department, Marysville Police Department and for the last twelve years of his career, he trained other officers in different driving techniques at Ohio Peace Officer Training Academy.
 He is intimately aware of what law enforcement officers encounter day after day.

 Today, he is currently the Curriculum Manager within the driver simulator division of L3Harris.